-Prof. Dr. Reiner Klingholz is a chemist, molecular biologist and population researcher.
-Until 2019, he headed the Berlin Institute for Population and Development.
-He is the author of several books, has also written as a journalist for DIE ZEIT and headed the science editorial department of GEO Magazine.
+Dr. Reiner Klingholz is a chemist, molecular biologist and population researcher.
+Until 2019, he directed the Berlin Institute for Population and Development.
+He is the author of several books, has also written as a journalist for DIE ZEIT and headed the science editorial department of GEO magazine.

 Too much for this world